Federated Domain Generalization: A Survey: Methodologies: A Survey

 \textbf{\textit{Semantic Aggregation and Calibration:}} In FDG, semantic aggregation and calibration refer to techniques used to consolidate and refine semantic representations across multiple federated nodes in a privacy-preserving manner.

-Yuan \textit{et al.} \cite{yuan2021collaborative} introduced Collaborative Semantic Aggregation and Calibration (CSAC), a novel privacy-preserving method that enables separated domain generalization by unifying multi-source semantic learning and alignment through an iterative process of data-free semantic aggregation and cross-layer semantic calibration.
-Niu \textit{et al.} \cite{niu2023mckd} proposed a data-free semantic collaborative distillation strategy to learn domain-invariant representation for both federated UDA and DG.
+Yuan \textit{et al.} \cite{yuan2023collaborative} introduced CSAC, a novel privacy-preserving method that enables separated DG by unifying multi-source semantic learning and alignment through an iterative process of data-free semantic aggregation and cross-layer semantic calibration.
+Niu \textit{et al.} \cite{niu2023mckd} proposed a data-free semantic collaborative distillation approach aimed at acquiring domain-invariant representations, applicable to both federated UDA and DG.

 By employing semantic aggregation and calibration techniques, FDG methods can effectively leverage shared knowledge across domains while adapting to the specific characteristics of individual domains, leading to improved generalization performance and robustness in FL scenarios.